lit/rfcs/rfcs/0001-rfc-process.md

 ## RFC Process

+### Stages

+RFCs go through the following stages during their lifetime:

+* **Proposed** When an RFC is proposed in an open pull request and being reviewed and iterated on.
+This is not a state recorded in the RFC metadata, so all PRF PRs will start with a state of `Active`.
+* **Rejected** When an RFC is rejected and its PR closed.
+* **Active** When an RFC has been accepted, and its PR merged, but hasn't yet been implemented.
+* **Implemented** When an RFC has been implemented and its feature released.
+* **Withdrawn** When a *previously accepted* RFC has been rejected or withdrawn due to new information, such as implementation difficulty.
+* **Deprecated** When a *previously accepted*, and possibly implemented RFC has been superceded by a new RFC.

 ### Before opening an RFC

 RFCs involve more work than an issue, both to open one and to review one.
 Before opening an RFC is it a good idea to get some indication of interest from the Lit core team or strong support from the community.